mpdunne/orthofiller/README.md

 etc.
 ```

-Orthofinder is then run using:
+Orthofiller is then run using:
 `python OrthoFiller.py --prep -i path/to/genome_locations_file.tdv -o output_folder -c number_of_cores -g path/to/orthofinder_output_orthogroups.csv -s path/to/orthofinder_output_unassigned_genes.csv`

 An example skeleton bash script for running OrthoFiller is included as runOrthoFil.sh.
 Paths for input files and for relevant packages must be added manually.